CBDOO at your service

 The effects of CBD on sleep

 Thanks to its action on the endocannabinoid system, CBD helps regulate the day-night cycle.
-Consumption also promotes a state of deep relaxation, which can help relieve pressure and combat migraines
+Consumption also promotes a state of deep relaxation, which can help relieve pressure and combat migraines.

 The effects of CBD on pain management